Jtoosh/chess/notes.md

 - Some special floating-point values are `Double.POSITIVE_INFINITY`, `Double.NEGATIVE_INFINITY`, and `Double.NaN`. **NOTE** that each `NaN` value is considered unequal to itself, so `Double.NaN == Double.NaN` will return `false`.
 To check if a value is `NaN`, use the `Double.isNaN()` method.
 - Special `char` literals include `'\n'` for newline, `'\t'` for tab, `'\b'` for backspace, and `'\r'` for carriage return.
 - Java is a strongly typed langauge.
 Each variable declared must have a type.
 Sometimes the type can be inferred by the compiler, so instead of a type, the keyword `var` can be used.
 For example, `var x = 5;` is the same as `int x = 5;`.

+**Strings:**

 - `String` objects are immutable in Java.
 To mutate a string throughout a program, there is the `StringBuilder` class, which includes familiar methods like `.append()`. `StringBuilder` can easily be converted to a `String` with the `.toString()` method.
+- Because of string immutability, concatenating strings with the `+` operator can be really inefficient, so try to use `StringBuilder` when possible.
 - Strings have plenty of useful methods, reference the reading or Java docs for more info.
 Some of the more useful ones include: `.length()`, `.charAt()`, `.substring()`, `startsWith()`, `split()`, `replace()`, and others.
 - The static method `main`, which is the entry point for the program, takes in the `String[] args` parameter.
 This is an array of strings that are passed in as command line arguments.
 Accessing command line arguments is done by simply indexing the `args` array.

+**Arrays:**

+- Declaring, creating, and initializing an array are different. *Declaring* happens with this syntax: `int [] intArray`.
+This does not create an array, but a reference that can point to one.
+An array is created with the `new` operator, like this: `int [] intArray = new int[10];`.
+The array now exists in memory, but there are no values.
+The array is initialized with values like this: `int [] intArray = {1, 2, 3, 4, 5};` (list initializer syntax) or after the creation of the array, `intArray[0] = 1;`.
+- If values inside of an array are primitive, the values are stored directly in the array (directly in the allocated memory).
+If the values are objects, the values of the array are references to the objects, not the objects themselves.
+- Multi-dimensional arrays are created by nesting the `[]` brackets.
+For example, `int [][] intArray = new int[3][3];` creates a 3x3 2D array.
+The first bracket is the row, the second is the column.
+The same syntactical rules apply for declaration, creation, and initialization of multi-dimensional arrays.
+- In Java, mult-dimensional arrays don't have to me matrices, or square in dimensions.
+They can have uneven lengths of rows and columns, referred to as a "ragged array".
+This behavior does not exist in C and C++.

+**Packages, Imports:**

 - Packages are a concept that are fairly unique to Java.
-A package is a way to encapsulate code.
+A package is a way to encapsulate code, specifically classes, into logical groups.
 The name of a package should match the directory structure of a project.
 All of the code in the same package has access to each other, because all of that code is in the `package scope.` Code that is available outside of the package is in the `public scope`.
 The `public` keyword is used to declare a class or method as public.
 If a class is not declared as public, it is only available to other classes in the same package.
+- Packages can have sub-packages separated by dots (`java.util.date`).
+- The package name becomes part of the class name when you place a class in a package.
+For example, a class named `Date` in the package `java.util` would be referred to as `java.util.Date`.
+To refer to a packaged class, you must use the fully qualified name, with the package name and its sub-packages, OR use the `import` keyword.
 - The `import` keyword is used to import classes from other packages.
-This is done at the top of the file, before the class declaration
+This is done at the top of the file, before the class declaration.
+This provides a shorthand for referencing packaged classes, allowing reference using just the class name.
+- The wildcard `*` imports all of the classes in the package, but it is not recursive, meaning it doesn't import classes from sub-packages.
 - When using 3rd party libraries, or utilizing code external to the current class, the `java` command needs to be given the classpath value, which is given with the `-cp` flag in the command.
 When specifying mulitiple classpaths in one command, separate each path with a `:` on Linux/Unix systems, and `,` on Windows systems.
+- CLASSPATH is an environment vairable that lists all of the directories that contian .class files, package base directories, or other resources the application needs to access.
+- IDEs like IntelliJ and Eclipse manage the classpath for you.

+**File I/O:**

 - 2 critical classes, particularly for I/O, are the `File` class and `Scanner` class.
 Both are useful classes with methods that perform essential functions.
 A `Scanner` is an object that implements an interator, and has a method, `hasNext()` to return if a next object exists, and `.next()` to yield that next object.
+- `System.out` is actually an instance of the `PrintStream` class, whose methods include, `print`, `println`, and others.
+- `printf()` uses the same syntax and format characters as C and C++.

 #### Key things to understand